openimsdk/openim-h5-demo/README.md

 ### Environment

-> It is recommended to use node14-16.x version
+> It is recommended to use node14-16.x version.

 ### Develop